InterLinked1/lbbs/README.rst

      make install
      make samples

+If you are setting up a Linux server from scratch, you may also want to refer to :code:`scripts/server_setup.sh` for a more complete script to set up your BBS server.

 To start the BBS with the sysop console in the foreground, you can then run :code:`lbbs -c`.
 To daemonize it, just run :code:`lbbs`.

 At the console, press :code:`?` or :code:`h` for a list of available commands.
 You can also run :code:`lbbs -?` or :code:`lbbs -h` for a list of startup options.